 - Tell the Communications Team what their plans are.

-Last year, we set up a very successful fundraising group within the Action Team, who organised several events to raise money for worthwhile causes such as Children in Need and Sports Relief.
+We have set up a very successful fundraising group within the Action Team, who have organised several events to raise money for worthwhile causes such as Children in Need and Sports Relief.
 Other groups within the Action Teams currently include an eco-warrior group, a wellbeing group, and a gardening society.
-We are looking to significantly increase the number of Action Teams this academic year.

-At Sixth Form level there are Senior Students, a Head Boy and Head Girl, who help to raise the profile of the school; they do an important job of suggesting ideas for further improvement and acting as role models to younger school members.
+At Sixth Form Level, we have a Student Principal Team, who help to raise the profile of the Academy.
+They do an important job of suggestingsideas for further improvement and acting as role models to younger school members.
 They tend to know the school, the staff and the local community very well and they are extremely helpful in terms of reflecting on what could be even better for future cohorts of learners.